gitmachtl/scripts/cardano/testnet/README.md

 | Retire CLI staking keys from the chain | :heavy_check_mark: | :x: |
 | Retire a a stakepool from the chain | :heavy_check_mark: | :x: |

-Basically, you have to do all HW-Wallets related things directly with the hardware wallet.
+Basically, you have to do all HW-Wallet related things directly with the hardware wallet.
 You can overcome some of the issues by using a Hybrid-StakeAddress with the Hardware-Wallet.
 In that case you can work with the HW stake keys like with normal CLI keys, only the payment keys are protected via the HW Wallet (MultiOwner-ComfortMode).
+Creating such a Hybrid-StakingAddressCombo for a HW-Wallet is supported by the script ```./03a_genStakingPaymentAddr.sh <name> hwpayonly``` command.

 </details>